Tyburn Nuns: Expansion

 Although the Congregation was founded to carry out Perpetual Adoration, today each convent only carries out Adoration mostly during the day, and shares it with the laity.
-A new foundation in Africa opened, but had to closed again soon afterwards.
+A new foundation in Africa opened, but had to be closed again soon afterwards.
 The Congregation has also offered assistance to ageing Benedictine communities in Europe.

 The Congregation numbers around 60 professed sisters worldwide in total, plus some sisters in formation.

 Post-WWII return to France

 Following the split in the congregation confirmed and announced by the Holy See in 1947, between the Montmartre Benedictines in England and those who had returned to France, the French branch numbered 107 sisters as of the end of 2005, all of them in ten foundations within France.